microsoft/pxt-filesystem/README.md

 ## Supported targets

-* for PXT/microbit
+* for PXT/ microbit
-* for PXT/calliope
+* for PXT/ calliope

 ## License